AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-teams/edit-team-settings-from-setup.md

 ---
-title: Edit a team's settings from the Setup area
+title: Edit a Team's Settings from the Setup Area
 description: As an Adobe Workfront administrator, you can edit a team's settings from the Setup area.
 You can add users to a team, set a team's layout template, and set how status is recorded when work items are completed by a team.
-author: Caroline, Courtney
+author: Lisa
 feature: System Setup and Administration
 role: Admin
 exl-id: 648a36ce-5793-472f-9fee-9dedf71991ef